mo7amedaliEbaid/online-restaurant/README.md

-# online restaurant
+# 👉 online restaurant 👈

 By using sqflite package to create database ,
 I developed a flutter app and named it online restaurant.
 The user can order meals and pay for it online.
 Flutter Pay package is used to implement a payment method.
-Responsive Ui is implemented for all mobile sizes,orienatation,and webview.
+Responsive Ui is implemented for all mobile sizes,orienatation.
 Getx state managment is implemented.